VISIONS

 Added Value

-We stand out as we have built, together with the leaders in the agriculture insurance market, a full suite of tools to fill the data gap in the crop insurance value chain: from daily satellite monitoring up to an app for data collection in the field, we are covering every aspect of the value chain.
-Our main added value is the strong connection with the end users and fast response given the feedback from them.
+Saturnalia HFE stands out as it has built, together with the leaders in the agriculture insurance market, a full suite of tools to fill the data gap in the crop insurance value chain: from daily satellite monitoring up to an app for data collection in the field, Saturnalia HFE is covering every aspect of the value chain.
+Its main added value is the strong connection with the end users and fast response, given the customers’ feedback.
 Data from satellites enable an objective measurement of anomalies, leaving loss adjusters to focus on the other operations, improving throughput and accuracy.

 Current Status